Submitting module choices

 For students arriving in September: 31 July 2015

-For students arriving in January: 31 October 2015
+For students arriving in January: extended to 13th November 2015

 Number of credits to choose